AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 (Terraform) CoPilot instance launch using Terraform
 ====================================================

-This section provides a summary of steps for launching an Aviatrix CoPilot instance using Terraform.
-The Aviatrix Terraform Module for CoPilot is avaiable on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.

-You can deploy Aviatrix CoPilot from the marketplace of any cloud service provider (CSP) that Aviatrix supports.
-The provisioning of the instance and instance launch via the CSP marketplace only takes a few steps as described in the topic "Subscribing to a CoPilot Offer".

-If you are knowledgeable in deploying infrastructure-as-code using Terraform, you may prefer or find it more convenient in some circumstances to launch the CoPilot VM/instance using a Terraform script rather than via the CSP marketplace.
-The instance launched using Terraform is the latest release version of CoPilot based on Aviatrix CoPilot image version 1.5.1.
+If you are knowledgeable in deploying infrastructure-as-code using Terraform, you may prefer or find it more convenient in some circumstances to launch the Aviatrix CoPilot VM/instance using a Terraform script rather than via the CSP marketplace.

+This section provides a summary of steps for launching a CoPilot single instance (simple deployment) using Terraform.
+For detailed instructions, please refer to the documentation for the Aviatrix Terraform Module for CoPilot on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.
+This section is only a summary of steps.

+If you want to launch a CoPilot cluster (clustered, fault tolerant deployment) using Terraform, this is supported only for AWS at this time.

+A CoPilot application launched using Terraform is typically based on the latest available image release version of CoPilot.

-Below is a summary of steps for a CoPilot instance launch via Terraform:
+**Summary of steps for a CoPilot instance launch via Terraform:**

 1. If you haven't already done so, subscribe to a CoPilot offer in the CSP marketplace.
-See "Subscribe to a CoPilot Offer".
+See `Subscribe to a CoPilot Offer`_.

     You only need to subscribe, review the subscription pricing information, and accept the terms and conditions in the marketplace before proceeding to the next step.
 You would not move on to the configuration steps in the marketplace.